 You also should be looking into the financial incentives available to you.
 There are three main type of incentives: feed-in tariffs, cash back incentives, and tax credits.
 For more information on these, check out: Government Financial Incentives for Solar Panel Installations.
-If you live in the United States, you can find more details on solar rebates, incentives and tax credits at the federal level.
-And if you live in California, check out this post on state level incentives.
+If you live in the United States, you can find more details on state level incentives.
+If you live in Canada, you can find more info on province level incentives.
 The installers should also know about what financial incentives are available to you.

 Step 4 – April:

 Decision time!
 You have your quotes, the specifications for the systems you are considering and you know what financial incentives are available to you.
 Now you have to decide which installer to work with and which system to go with.
 With the the specifications of the various systems you are considering, you should return to Sunmetrix Discover and learn how much electricity you will generate and how much money you can save/make when your system is installed.